Guillain-Barré syndrome is an autoimmune condition that can result in rapid and severe muscle weakness in a patient.

 Plasmapheresis and intravenous immunoglobulins

-In intravenous immunoglobulin administration, immunoglobulins from blood donors are introduced into the blood stream of the patients having Guillain-Barré syndrome to help them fight and eliminate the harmful antibodies that attack their body.
+Comparatively, during intravenous immunoglobulin administration, immunoglobulins from blood donors are introduced into the bloodstream of patients with Guillain-Barré syndrome.
+The introduction of these antibodies helps these patients to fight and eliminate the harmful antibodies that attack their bodies.
 The patient is given immunoglobulin injections for five consecutive days in order to treat the syndrome.

 Both these immunotherapy techniques have similar effects on patients and encourage the patient’s immune systems to fight the syndrome.

-If the patient’s breathing has been compromised by the syndrome affecting the muscles that help them to breathe, he or she can have the assistance of a mechanical respiratory machine inserted into the windpipe.
-This helps by performing breathing on the patient’s behalf and by keeping oxygen levels up as low O2 levels can be fatal.
+If the patient’s breathing has been compromised by the syndrome affecting the muscles that help them to breathe, they can have the assistance of a mechanical respiratory machine inserted into the windpipe.
+This helps by performing breathing on the patient’s behalf and by keeping oxygen levels up, as low O2 levels can be fatal.

 The patient may need to have an extended stay in the hospital to recover from their disease.
 This may also involve some periods in intensive care.
-Treatment can take months based on how severely a patient has been affected.
+Treatment can take months, depending on how severely a patient has been affected.